Skip to main content

 Streaming

-Let's assume we've got a simple type of model with our binary Codec already defined:
+Let's assume we've got a simple domain model with its binary Codec already defined:

 Domain Model